 - We process results 7 days a week

-- Our standard service results are available next day by 8 pm
+- Our standard service results are available the next day by 8 pm

 - We have helped many people travel successfully in the last few months